gatewayapps/cradle/README.md

 - If the property is an array, then there is a `MemberType` property which contains the values and data type of the array

 ## The Cradle CLI
-Cradle provides a CLI that can be used to verify and generate spec files:
+Cradle provides a CLI with a few different commands:

 ### verify
 Use the `verify` command to ensure that any given spec file is valid: